 - Successfully represented a title insurance company in an Illinois civil case raising fraud claims.
 Court dismissed claims on motion to dismiss.

-- Chicago Housing Authority, Chair, Board of Trustees
+- Chicago Housing Authority, Chair, Board of Trustees, served on Audit and Pension Committees (2011-2015)

 - Chicago Area Project, Board Chair (not-for-profit organization supporting activities for at-risk inner city children)